DavidRogersDev/TrackableEntitiesAspMVCSample/Readme.md

 # Readme #
-Included in the base directory is a bak file for the database.
-It's very small.
-Licensing.bak
+There is a small bak file for the db - Licensing.bak - which can be [downloaded from here](https://app.box.com/s/f7ntxnhngc68okvm1oq1pq6ge3vwr9l9).

 The schema can be seen here - ![](http://www.codeproject.com/KB/dotnet/788559/LicencingSchema.PNG)